...

 Bead Blasting

 Bead blasting uses fine glass beads under high pressure to create a smooth, uniform matte surface.
-This process hides machining marks, enhances coating adhesion, and gives aluminum or stainless steel parts an elegant, refined appearance.
+This finish hides visible machining marks, prepares surfaces for anodizing or powder coating, and gives aluminum or stainless steel custom parts a clean, elegant, refined appearance.

 Anodizing